 The symptoms are almost always worse at night.
 You may hear wheezing or stridor, which is noisy, rough-pitched breathing.
 Stridor is usually brief, happens with crying or coughing, and gets better when the child is calm and quiet.
 Continuous stridor that is heard with every breath is considered to be a serious symptom.
 In rare instances, croup can be life-threatening.
 Call 911 if symptoms include:

 - episodes of turning blue or grey around the mouth, lips or nail beds

 - grunting with breathing (pushing the air out)

 What can you do to treat croup?
 Most importantly, stay calm and comfort your child since crying can make the coughing worse.
 If the child is older, have him or her relax and breathe slowly.
 You may want to offer warm liquids to sip on, such as warm apple juice, lemonade, etc. Take your child into your smallest bathroom and turn the shower on hot to get the bathroom steamy, then remain there for about 20 minutes.
 Be sure to stay with your child for safety reasons.
 If the steamy bathroom fails to make the cough and stridor better, take your child outside to breathe in the cool night air.
 This can help calm the cough.
 If stridor is still present after trying steam and cool air, your child should be seen immediately in the emergency room.

 Children can return to school and normal activities when their fever is gone for 24 hours without taking any fever-reducing medication (i.e., Tylenol or Ibuprofen).

 Good hand-washing is the best preventive measure.
 If you have concerns about your child’s health, it is always appropriate to contact your doctor.

 This article was written by Kathy Hotard, a nurse at the St. Louis Children’s Hospital Answer Line.
-For more information about croup, please contact our Family Resource Center.
+For more information about croup, please contact our Center for Families Resource Library.